surtarso/bash-media-manager/README.md

       └─────────────────────────────────────────────────┘
 A companion 'Media Manager' in CLI inspired by the Dietpi Project.

+What is this for?
+      Bash Media Manager is intended for ordinary people who own a server and serves media files.
+It was built around the Arr Family Suite (Lidarr, Sonarr etc) installed with Dietpi.

 Tools:
 - Launcher: Dialog GUI for all scripts
 - MP3 Converter: Converts any audio file to mp3 for streaming